friendly/HistDataVis/README.md

 * First, we take the view that the principal innovations over the last 400 years arose in conjunction with a cognitive revolution we call "visual thinking," the idea that some problems and their solutions could be so much more clearly addressed and communicated in visual displays, rather than just words or tables of numbers.

 * Second, we try to show how the intellectual, scientific and graphical questions behind these innovations can be better understood by trying to reproduce them today.

+## Website features

+* Pages for each chapter include most color figures and their captions.
+The items in the [Learning More section](http://friendly.github.io/HistDataVis/learning_more.html) include links and references.

+* A [Discussion page](http://friendly.github.io/HistDataVis/discussion.html) will be used to post discussion of topics related to the book.

+* Please report any errors in the book on the [issues page](https://github.com/friendly/HistDataVis/issues).